Python3pkg/DatasetZoo/README.md

 2) a uniform, easily understandable format to manage datasets

-which led to many problems involving Pickling (questions of safety), and HDF5 (where it was hard to add datasets beyond just numpy arrays), and thus the CDT/CFT was born.
-CDT and CFT stand for custom data type and custom file type, and it provides you with an interface to act on the dataset, calling different sections of the data as if they were all processed and loaded into a clean dictionary on your local machine
+which led to many problems involving Pickling (questions of safety), and HDF5 (where it was hard to add datasets beyond just numpy arrays), and thus the CFT was born.
+CFT stands for custom file type, and it provides you with an interface to act on the dataset, calling different sections of the data as if they were all processed and loaded into a clean dictionary on your local machine

 ## Installation